PLEASE KINDLY NOTE:

 1. Documents for legalization must be submitted at Visa Section, Royal Thai Embassy, on Monday – Friday from 09:00 – 12:00 hours (except national holidays)

 2. Legalization process takes approximately within 5 - 10 business days.

 3. Legalization fee can only be paid in cash at the Visa Section.

 5.1.If your document is translated by professional translator in Thailand, please get your translation document legalized by Legalization Division of Ministry of Foreign Affairs in Thailand.

 5.2.If your document is translated by professional translators from other countries than Switzerland or Thailand, the Royal Thai Embassy is not able to legalize it.

 7. All document must be less than 6 months old (after legalization from official authority) at the time the document is submitted at Royal Thai Embassy.

-Except the Attestation of Single Status must be less than 3 months old at the time the document is submitted at Royal Thai Embassy.
+Except the Attestation of Single Status and Criminal Record must be less than 3 months old at the time the document is submitted at Royal Thai Embassy.